Primary Care Collaborative: Activities

-In addition to the work of the PCPCC, the Patient-Centered Primary Care Foundation (PCPCF) currently engages in education of the PCMH model through public conferences, webinars, policy papers, guides, and toolkits.
+In addition to the work of the PCC, the Patient-Centered Primary Care Foundation (PCPCF) currently engages in education of the PCMH model through public conferences, webinars, policy papers, guides, and toolkits.

 Member Organizations

-Today, PCPCC's membership represents more than 1,200 stakeholder organizations and 50 million health care consumers throughout the U.S. split into two different tiers of membership.
+Today, PCC's membership represents around 1,200 stakeholder organizations and 50 million health care consumers throughout the U.S. split into two different tiers of membership.